-During our 2021 fiscal year, our Board of Directors held six meetings.
-All of our directors attended 100% of the meetings held during the time for which each such director served.
+During our 2022 fiscal year, our Board of Directors held five meetings.
+All of our directors attended 100% of such meetings.
 We do not have a formal policy regarding attendance of our directors at annual meetings of our stockholders, but we do encourage each of our directors to attend.
-All of our current directors attended our 2021 annual meeting in person or telephonically.
+All of our current directors attended our 2022 annual meeting in person or telephonically.